SongGithub/ops-gusbot/README.md

 This project is written in python and run in Kubernetes.
 You can find more information about it's deployment in [the pipeline](./.buildkite/pipeline.yml).
 There are 2 versions of the bot:

-- One is continuously deployed into the Dev cluster as `Gus Bot Edge` and it is used for testing purposes
+- One is continuously deployed into the QA cluster(`qa-jupiter`) as `Gus Bot Edge` and it is used for testing purposes
-- The other is deployed on demand (by unblocking the pipeline) in the Prod cluster as `Gus Bot`
+- The other is deployed on demand (by unblocking the pipeline) in the Prod cluster (`jupiter`) as `Gus Bot`

+## Deployment

+- It is setup to be deployed in Buildkite pipeline by Helm.
+- __!
+Important__: There is one critical dependency that is NOT deployed automatically for security reasons.
+Once valid secret _SLACKBOT_API_TOKEN_ is not available to the app, there will be a warning in app's log `settings.API_TOKEN doesn't exist`.
+In this case, maintainers should:
+  - login in to the cluster in CLI, i.e. `myob-auth k -e <env-slug>`
+  - run kube cmd to upload your secret `kubectl create secret generic --from-literal=SLACKBOT_API_TOKEN=<raw slack api token> ops-gus-bot -n platform-enablement`

+## TODO/Wishlist:

+- The Kube app could get secret from _AWS SSM/Parameter Store_
+- Add health check + Alerts in case the application suddenly stops working.